nuts-foundation/nuts-workshops/kik-v/1-setup-network.md

 # Trust the issuer of the validated query credential

-The data producer needs to trust the validated quesry credential of the authority.
+The data producer needs to trust the validated query credential of the authority.
 This trust is registered explicitly.

 ```http request
 POST http://localhost:3323/internal/vcr/v2/verifier/trust